valaises/pdf-chat/README.md

 2. **Extraction Phase**:
    - The extractor worker monitors for new files
    - When a new file is detected, text is extracted from the PDF
-   - Extraction uses the coxit library to parse paragraphs and sections, assign highlight coordinates
+   - Extraction parses paragraphs and sections, assign highlight coordinates
    - Status is updated to `"extracted"` when complete

 3. **Processing Phase**: